 I am an ecologist aiming to help conserve threatened species.
 My research generally centres around:

-To do this, I use a combination of fieldwork, statistics and computer modelling.
 I am currently a PhD candidate with the Quantitative and Applied Ecology group at the University of Melbourne.
-For my thesis, I am examining the interactions, outcomes of control and optimal monitoring of invasive predators (red foxes and feral cats) in the forests of Victoria.
+For my thesis, I am examining the interactions, outcomes of control and optimal monitoring of invasive predators in the forests of Victoria.
 I am supervised by Brendan Wintle, Bronwyn Hradsky (QAECO) and Alan Robley (Arthur Rylah Institute).
 I have a Bachelor of Science (1st class honours) from the Queensland University of Technology.

 If you would like to know more about my research, please contact me on:

 You can also follow me on twitter: @Matt_W_Rees